U.S. climate envoy Kerry visits Japan, China for talks on emissions | Headlines

 U.S. climate envoy Kerry visits Japan, China for talks on emissions

-Kerry's visit to Japan and China comes after the U.S. Treasury said earlier this month the United States would oppose most involvement of multilateral development banks like the World Bank in fossil fuel projects.
+Kerry's visits come after the U.S. Treasury said earlier this month the United States would oppose most involvement of multilateral development banks like the World Bank in fossil fuel projects.
 Discussions in Tokyo are also likely to focus on plans by the Asian Development Bank (ADB) to organise and develop a scheme to acquire coal-fired power plants and shut them down early.

-U.S. climate envoy John Kerry arrived in Tokyo for talks on Tuesday with Japanese Prime Minister Yoshihide Suga and other officials on cooperation on carbon emissions and cutting support for fossil fuels, especially coal, before heading to Beijing.
+U.S. climate envoy John Kerry arrived in Tokyo for talks on Tuesday with Japanese Prime Minister Yoshihide Suga on cooperation on carbon emissions and cutting support for fossil fuels, especially coal, before heading to China tonight.

 Talks in the two Asian economic powerhouses will be "to engage with international counterparts on efforts to address the climate crisis," the U.S. State Department said in a statement on Monday, Washington time.
 The former secretary of state has led U.S. efforts to convince the global community of the threat of climate change and urge the acceleration of efforts to curb carbon emissions.
 The U.S. push comes in advance of the U.N.
 COP26 climate conference, which will be held in Scotland later this year.

+"Japan made some tough decisions," Kerry told Environment Minister Shinjiro Koizumi, referring to the targets.
+Koizumi told Kerry that the months leading up to COP26 are "critically important and we need to intensify our efforts to tackle climate change," local media reported.

+In China, Kerry will hope to build on commitments secured during a visit in April that the country will work urgently work to curb climate change.
+Kerry's visits come after the U.S. Treasury said earlier this month the United States would oppose most involvement of multilateral development banks like the World Bank in fossil fuel projects.

-Discussions in Tokyo are also likely to focus on plans by the Asian Development Bank (ADB) to organise and develop a scheme to acquire coal-fired power plants and shut them down early.
-The effort, first reported by Reuters, includes British insurer Prudential PLC, lenders Citigroup Inc and HSBC Holdings PLC and BlackRock Real Assets, with ambitions for an initial purchase in 2022.
+Discussions in Tokyo are also likely to focus on plans by the Asian Development Bank (ADB) to organize and develop a scheme to acquire coal-fired power plants and shut them down early.
+The effort, first reported by Reuters, includes British insurer Prudential PLC, lenders Citigroup Inc and HSBC Holdings PLC, and BlackRock Real Assets, with ambitions for initial purchase in 2022.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)